Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Summer is often hot and humid while the winter months are often frigid and can be very snowy.

 While a visit to the Hudson Valley is enjoyable at any time of the year, Autumn-time is magical.
 The trees are dressed up in vibrant colors and the crisp air warrants a walk, run, hike or bike ride.
-Fall Festivals are also abundant and occur at most weekends.
+Fall Festivals are also abundant and occur during most weekends.

-Experience your Hudson Valley Visit
+Experience the Best of Hudson Valley Tourism

 Tip #10: Make the most of your visit